slr-ladders/theladders.github.com/source/_posts/2015-03-25-casperjs-the-friendly-testing-framework.markdown

 categories: testing, javascript
 published: false
 ---
-{% blockquote -- Person Who Said this %}
+{% blockquote -- Anonymous %}
-The thing that the person said
+If you don't like testing your product, most likely your customers won't like to test it either.
 {% endblockquote%}

 When we started our new [job market guide](http://www.theladders.com/careers/search)